Jupiter, FL Car Accident Lawyers

 The Amount of Damages

 Although there is no exact formula to determine how much money you can win in a personal injury lawsuit, we will fight to ensure that you receive as much as possible.
-The amount you end up with depends on the seriousness of your injuries, the evidence available (witnesses, for example), the disposition of the judge and jury (if your case goes to court) and, to no small extent, the skill of your personal injury lawyer.
+The amount you end up with depends on the seriousness of your injuries, the evidence available (witnesses, for example), the disposition of the judge and jury (if your case goes to court) and, to no small extent, the skill of your personal injury attorney.
 Your total amount will be based on components such as:

 - Outstanding medical bills.